Description of Honors Coursework

 The Thematic Seminars

-Following the first year experience, Honors students will narrow their fields of study and select Honors seminars on topics of interest and have a chance to explore and develop their academic, service, and leadership skills.
-To echo the themes that were explored in the first year as part of the students' experience in professional studies/core education, specially developed seminars will be offered in the four Core breadth categories:
+Following the first-year experience, Honors students will narrow their fields of study, select Honors seminars on topics of interest, and have a chance to explore and develop their academic, service, and leadership skills.
+To echo the themes that were explored in the first year as part of the students’ experience in professional studies/core education, specially-developed seminars will be offered in the four Core breadth categories:

-- Courses that fulfil the breadth areas of Ethics, Applied Ethics or Religiuos Studies
+- Philosophical & Moral Foundations: Courses that fulfil the breadth areas of Ethics, Applied Ethics, or Religious Studies

-- Courses that fulfill the breadth areas of Natural Science or Mathematics
+- Scientific & Quantitative Analysis: Courses that fulfill the breadth areas of Natural Science or Mathematics

-- Courses that fulfill the breadth areas of Fine Art or Literature
+- Expression & Creativity: Courses that fulfill the breadth areas of Fine Art or Literature

-- Courses that fulfill the breadth areas of History or Social Science (*Communication courses will also be offered in this category that will fulfill certain pathway options as special topic courses).
+- Individual & Society: Courses that fulfill the breadth areas of History or Social Science (Communication courses will also be offered in this category that will fulfill certain pathway options as special topic courses).

-These seminars are specially designed offerings on a variety of topics, are open only to Honors students, and focus on discussion.
-Honors faculty from across the college will teach the courses, and the topics vary from semester to semester.
+These seminars are specially-designed offerings on a variety of topics; they are open only to Honors students and focus on discussion.
+Honors faculty from across the College will teach the courses, and the topics vary from semester to semester.
 Honors seminars encourage out-of-the-box thinking, creativity, critical thinking, and intellectual growth.

-The Civic and Service Learning seminars also will be offered in each of the four breadth areas (Philosophical & Moral Foundations, Scientific & Quantitative Analysis, Expression & Creativity, Individual & Society), and taught by professors from around the college.
-However, these seminars will differ from general, discussion-based classroom centered seminars in that a major component of the course will be a service learning activity.
+The Civic and Service Learning seminars also will be offered in each of the four breadth areas (Philosophical & Moral Foundations, Scientific & Quantitative Analysis, Expression & Creativity, Individual & Society), and will be taught by professors from around the College.
+However, these seminars will differ from general, discussion-based, classroom-centered seminars in that a major component of the course will be a service learning activity.
 Each course will vary by topic, but all will share at least two basic goals:

-- the analysis and discussion of primary and secondary source material to explore a particular topic, and
+- The analysis and discussion of primary and secondary source material to explore a particular topic

 The service activity should make connections between ideas and experience to integrate others’ observations and interpretations with ones’ own and to bring a certain immediacy to the readings.

-The Honors-by-Contract course allows the Honors student a specialized experience with a major course.
-An honors contract enriches a non-honors class by establishing a more intensive course of study for a deeper understanding of the class.
+The Honors-by-Contract course gives Honors students a specialized experience with a major course.
+An Honors contract also enriches a non-honors class by establishing a more intensive course of study for a deeper understanding of the class.
 This is done, in general, by encouraging student creativity through the creation of alternative projects and close consultation with the instructor.
-In order to create an honors contract, the instructor and the Honors student discuss and agree upon assignments, projects, and criteria by which he or she will be assessed.
+In order to create an Honors contract, the instructor and the Honors student discuss and agree upon assignments, projects, and criteria by which he or she will be assessed.
 For instance, if a student enrolled in an upper-division biology course, with the agreement of his or her professor, the student would enroll in one additional credit hour of Honors to make the biology course an Honors course for that student.
 It would not be a separate section or course of biology.

 The benefits to an Honors-by-Contract course include:

-- Students will have an enriched curriculum which will give a more global perspective, increase awareness of the importance of research, and develop leadership skills.
+- Students will have an enriched curriculum that will give a more global perspective, increase awareness of the importance of research, and develop leadership skills.

 - Students can have the opportunity to work on long-term scholarship projects, which can lead into capping coursework or the Honors Thesis Project.